liqiang1102/-Liver-Fibrosis-Histology-Slides-Quantitative-Analysis-Using-3D-Volume-MATLAB-Code-for-needle-biop/README.md

 ## Main features
+code_hpc can be used in the HPC to process gigabytes WSI images. code_local can be used in the local computer to test small image dataset.

 *  image preprocessing for color deconvolution
     1) imagepreprocessing.m: read image data and color deconvolution;
      Input: image file path